mongodb/django-mongodb-backend/docs/source/index.rst

 - Try the :doc:`faq` – it’s got answers to many common questions.

-- The :doc:`howto/index` section has step-by-step guides for common tasks.

 - Looking for specific information?
 Try the :ref:`genindex`, :ref:`modindex`,
   or the detailed :doc:`table of contents <contents>`.